kldtz/lambda-interpreter/README.md

 > (\x.x \x.x)
 λ.1
 ```

+#### Global Variables

 Evaluation results can be stored in global variables.
 Whenever there is a name for an expression, it is printed in the REPL instead of the lambda expression.
 To get the lambda expression, just type the name.
+Delete variable bindings with an 'empty assignment'.

 ```
-> id = \x.x
+> ID = \x.x
-id
+ID
-> id
+> ID
 λ.1
+> ID =
+Removed variable binding 'ID = λ.1'
+> \x.x
+λ.1
 ```

 A few useful global variables are loaded by default on startup, see [stdlib.lambda](src/main/resources/stdlib.lambda).
+Extend this file as you see fit.
 ```
 > TRUE
 λ.λ.2